DallasMorningNews/flythrough/README.md

+Created by John Hancock.
+By all means, have your way with any of this code.
+Lastly, don't hesitate to submit bug reports or fix request.
+Thanks!

 ## Intro

 This is library is to be used in the building of fly arounds using video exported from Google Earth.
 In this library, you'll find the html, css and jquary you'll need to build functioning fly arounds.
 While most of the code is written for you, you will need to be familiar with [JSON (Javascript Object Notation)](http://www.w3schools.com/json/), and a little bit of HTML.